 How to Use Diatomaceous Earth

 Lightly sprinkle a thin layer of diatomaceous earth anywhere you see ants and on ant trails.
 Repeat as needed.
-Make sure you don’t apply diatomaceous earth on flower petals or anywhere else bees might land.

 6. Baking Soda